Our streets don’t just happen.

-The video is from a January 10, 2013 public lecture at SFU.
+The video is from a January 10, 2013 public lecture (web page gone) at SFU.
 You can see other videos at http://www.sfu.ca/continuing-studies/about/program-units/city-program/resources/videos.html

-Jeff Tumlin has presented in Ottawa, in April 2012.
-David Reevely enjoyed it.
+Jeff Tumlin presented in Ottawa, in April 2012.
+David Reevely enjoyed it (Internet Archive).

 You actually can’t really fight congestion, Tumlin argued.
 Or you can, but you’ll lose….
 It’s well-established to the point of orthodoxy that once a road fills up, yes, you can widen it, but whatever improvements you see won’t last: you’ll just get more people driving on that fancy new widened road, and before long they’ll be moving at the same slow speed they were before.

-The presentation deck is available – Greener Ottawa: Seven Free and Low-Cost Steps Ottawa Can Take to Leverage Rail Investments and Grow Healthier and Wiser (PDF) – from Nelson Nygaard presentations.
+The presentation deck was available but has now as usual disappeared.
+It was Greener-Ottawa.pdf Greener Ottawa: Seven Free and Low-Cost Steps Ottawa Can Take to Leverage Rail Investments and Grow Healthier and Wiser – from Nelson Nygaard presentations (Internet Archive).

 - Measure what matters